po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/22-Stu_Review-Part-One/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* What is open source software?
+* What are some examples of open source software that we can contribute to on GitHub?

 Use [Google](https://www.google.com) or another search engine to research this.